 As a full-time worker will I still have time to be a school governor?

 Many governors are in full-time work and most governing body meetings tend to take place in the evening.
 However, you would need to check carefully the number of meetings you would be expected to attend and when they usually take place.
-Also bear in mind that you might want to spend time getting to know the school in other ways and joining in its activities, which may take place during the daytime.

 Support for governors

-As a new school governor you can receive a nationally designed induction programme covering roles and responsibilities
+As a new school governor you can receive a nationally designed induction programme covering roles and responsibilities.

-Subsequent training on a wide range of activities
+Subsequent training on a wide range of activities.

 Each governing body has a clerk to provide administrative and procedural support.